 - Versatile mobile and desktop apps

 - Free trade credits when you sign up using a valid promotional link or code

-- You need $1,000 minimum to begin investing on the platform.
+- You need a $1,000 minimum deposit to begin investing on the platform.

 Pros and Cons of RBC Direct Investing

 The platform is owned by Canada’s largest bank, and clients also enjoy: